tfeb/star/README.md

       (final* c))))
 ```

-This is a case where the fancy form of variables is useful: it's not possible, in general, to work out which, if any, variables a declaration refers to in CL[^1], so it's not possible to 'raise' declarations so the apply to the right binding.
-Rather than doing so but getting it wrong sometimes, Štar doesn't try but allows you to add some declarations with the fancy variable form.
-So if you want to declare that `c` is a character, you need to do it like this
+This is a case where the fancy form of variables is occasionally useful: if you have repeated variables but want a declaration to apply to only one of them, then you can use the fancy variable form to do this.
+This is now, at best, an obscure case, but it's there just in case.
+See [below](#declaration-handling "Declaration handling") for more about declaration handling.

 ```lisp
 (defun search-for-char (string char-bag)